On the Bauer-Furuta and Seiberg-Witten invariants of families of $4$-manifolds: Introduction

 Theorem~\ref{theo: family of K3 over torus intro} immediately implies that the fundamental group of the homotopy fiber of the natural map $BDiff(K3) \to BHomeo(K3)$ is non-trivial.
 Recall that this homotopy fiber is homotopy equivalent to the homotopy quotient

 Therefore we have:

 \begin{corollary} $\pi_{1}\left(Homeo(K3)\sslash Diff(K3)\right) \neq 0$. \end{corollary}

-\begin{remark} Here are two remarks on Corollary~\ref{cor: family of K3 over torus intro}. \begin{enumerate} \item By the long exact sequence of homotopy groups it follows that $\pi_0( Diff(K3)) \to \pi_0(Homeo(K3))$ is not injective or $\pi_1( Diff(K3)) \to \pi_1(Homeo(K3))$ is not surjective, although it remains an open problem to determine which (if not both) of these statements hold. \item It is interesting to compare Corollary~\ref{cor: family of K3 over torus intro} with Theorem~1.9 of \cite{kkn}, which states that
+\begin{remark} Here are two remarks on Corollary~\ref{cor: family of K3 over torus intro}. \begin{enumerate} \item By the long exact sequence of homotopy groups it follows that $\pi_0( Diff(K3)) \to \pi_0(Homeo(K3))$ is not injective or $\pi_1( Diff(K3)) \to \pi_1(Homeo(K3))$ is not surjective.
+Building upon this result, we have shown in subsequent work that $\pi_1( Diff(K3)) \to \pi_1(Homeo(K3))$ is not surjective \cite{bako}.
+It follows that there exists a topological family of $K3$ surfaces over the $2$-sphere which can not be made into a smooth family.
+To the best of our knowledge, this is the first known example of a $4$-manifold $M$ where $\pi_1( Diff(M) ) \to \pi_1(Homeo(M))$ is not surjective. \item It is interesting to compare Corollary~\ref{cor: family of K3 over torus intro} with Theorem~1.9 of \cite{kkn}, which states that

 \end{enumerate} \end{remark}

 Our next application of Theorem \ref{thm:cohomologyformula} is to give a simple new proof of the wall crossing formula for the families Seiebrg-Witten invariants.
 The families wall crossing formula was originally proven in \cite{liliu} using parametrised Kuranishi models and obstruction bundles.
 Using the technique of finite dimensional approximations of the Seiberg-Witten equations allows us to bypass these technicalities.
 Here we will state the result for spin$^c$ families $E \to B$ with fibres diffeomorphic to a $4$-manifold with $b_1(X) = 0$, however our general result also covers the case that $b_1(X) > 0$.